gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Create 2 Order Relational Tables

-We have an order data object as shown in the table below:
+We have an order DataObject as shown in the table below:

 <center>